(meals key: B = breakfast; L = lunch; D = dinner)

-There cannot be many cities in the world, let alone Asia where cycling out from the centre can be seen as a pleasure, but such is the nature of Taipei that to ride from the city along the Tamsui River cycle path is a surprising and thoroughly enjoyable warm up for our journey ahead.
-We will arrive at our hotel near the Tamsui estuary in time for a stroll and a a relaxing pre dinner drink in a riverside café.
+There cannot be many cities in the world, let alone Asia where cycling out from the centre can be seen as a pleasure, but such is the nature of Taipei that to ride from the city along the Tamsui River cycle path is a surprising and thoroughly enjoyable warm-up for our journey ahead.
+We will arrive at our hotel near the Tamsui estuary in time for a stroll and a relaxing pre-dinner drink in a riverside café.

 Day 3: Tamsui - Keelung.

-Our first full day on the road begins with a climb was we had slightly inland before descending to the coast.
-We pass graveyards and multi-story buddhist temples during a descent that will deliver us to a wonderful series of seaside bicycle trails that lead us past beaches and harbours and at times cling to the beachside cliff face en route to the north coast town of Keelung.
+Our first full day on the road begins with a climb as we head slightly inland before descending to the coast.
+We pass graveyards and multi-story Buddhist temples during a descent that will deliver us to a wonderful series of seaside bicycle trails that lead us past beaches and harbours and at times cling to the beachside cliff face en route to the north coast town of Keelung.

 Day 4: Keelung - Luodong.